ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Servers are concurrent systems

 Little's Law can be applied to the servers as well.
-A server can be thought of as a system that processes requests and contains several subsystems (CPU, memory, disc, network, etc).
+A server can be thought of as a system that processes requests and contains several subsystems (CPU, memory, disc, network).
 In servers, as concurrent applications, we are primarily interested in increasing throughput rather than reducing latency.

 λ = L/W

 In properly designed servers, requests do not interfere with each other and slow down the server only slightly.
 Thus, the latency of each request depends on the inherent properties of the server and can be considered constant.
 Simplistically, if we want to increase the throughput of a server, we must increase its capacity.

 Next, we are interested in processing requests in the CPU subsystem, since in most servers the CPU is the bottleneck.
+It often happens that the OS can no longer support more active threads, but the CPU is not 100% utilized.
 When we move to the CPU subsystem, we also move from requests to threads as units of concurrency.
-We will consider servers designed on the thread-per-request model.
+(We will consider servers designed on the thread-per-request model).

 λ = L<sub>CPU</sub>/W<sub>CPU</sub> = N<sub>cores</sub>/W<sub>CPU</sub>